FREQUENTLY ASKED QUESTIONS

 There are a number of reasons why this might be occurring, sometimes it can be a fault with the site, other times it can be specific to your system (such as anti-virus software or a browser extension).

 Firstly, please try refreshing the page that comes up after you click Download.
 Secondly, if you have visited this website before, you may need to clear your browser’s cache.

-Safari and Firefox have specific issues of their own, so if you use either of these and the above tips do not work, please try using a different web browser.
+Safari and Firefox have specific issues of their own, so if you use either of these options and the above tips do not work, please try using a different web browser such as Chrome.